 This pull-out kitchen tap from YOHOM gives you two modes to choose from: Spray mode and Stream mode.
 It has a stainless steel surface that’s both easy to clean and anti-fingerprint.
 If you’re a sucker for vibrant colours, note that this kitchen tap also comes in an attention-grabbing gold.

-Click here to buy the YOHOM Pull Out Kitchen Taps.
+Click here to buy the YOHOM Pull Out Kitchen Taps, or shop deals on eBay.

 Arputhy 3 Way Kitchen Taps (£125.99)